sus0pid/MTG-Simulator/README.md

 <!-- - `bowtie_dynamic_onoff.csv`: this file is mainly for tracking the online/offline status of each mix node. -->

-### Guessing entropy
+### Output 3: Guessing entropy
 Guessing entropy, another security metric in section 6.2.3, can be calculated based on the generated topologies in `bowtie_dynamic_layout.csv`.
 To achieve this, run the following command in your terminal:
 ```bash
 cd metrics
 python3 guessing_entropy.py --topology "../integration_test/logs/bowtie_dynamic/bowtie_dynamic_layout.csv"
 ```
-The results shows the average guessing entropy over several epochs, and the specific guessing entropy for each epoch.
+The results shows the average guessing entropy over several epochs, along with the seperate guessing entropy for each epoch.